 How do I transfer credits after exchange?

 Providing that you took academic courses at one of the approved partner universities which are not too similar to the courses that you have already taken at Uppsala University, you will usually have the possibility of transferring the credits that you have obtained from exchange studies here after your return.
-You should keep the course description, course reading list, and your transcripts, and then apply for a transfer through the Graduation Office.
+You should keep the course description, course reading list, and your transcripts, and then apply for a transfer through the central student division.

 Would I get help with accommodation during exchange?